Biblical people in Islam: Message and moral

 All the prophets who preached since the time of Adam were persecuted, insulted or reviled in one way or another.
 With some righteous men, however, the evildoers went one step further, in attempting to slay them or indeed slaying them.
-The Qur'an itself mentions the slaying of the righteous, saying "As to those who deny the Signs of Allah and in defiance of right, slay the prophets, and slay those who teach just dealing with mankind, announce to them a grievous penalty.".
-Historical examples of the righteous slain include Zacharias, son of Barachias, Uriah and, in later Islamic history, Hamzah, Ali Ibn Abi Talib, Hasan and Husayn.
+The Qur'an itself mentions the slaying of the righteous, saying in "As to those who deny the Signs of Allah and in defiance of right, slay the prophets, and slay those who teach just dealing with mankind, announce to them a grievous penalty".
+Historical examples of the righteous being slain include Zakariyya (Zechariah) and his son Yahya (John).

 Sarah

 Sarah (Arabic: سارة, Sāra), the wife of the patriarch and Islamic prophet Ibrāhīm (Abraham) and the mother of the prophet Ishaq (Isaac) is an honoured woman in the Islamic faith.
 According to Muslim belief, she was Abraham's first wife.
 Although not mentioned by name in the Qur'an, she is referenced and alluded to via the story of her husband.
 She lived with Abraham throughout her life and, although she was barren, God promised her the birth of a prophetic son and a prophetic grandson by the name of Ya`qūb (Jacob).